jjjhoon/TSR_with_DeepLearning/README.md

 This project's final goal is real time ADAS system including
 * TSR - Traffic Sign Recognition
-* LD/LDWS - Lane Detection and Lane Departure Warning System
+* LD/LDWS - Lane Detection and Lane Departure Warning System (Done, but cannot share codes due to confidential reason)
-* VD - Vehicle Detection
+* VD - Vehicle Detection (NOT STARTED)

 ## Software
 Software will be build with Python 2.7 and C/C++.
 Using CNN(Convolutional Neural Network) architecture via TensorFlow.